mileswolfallen2/new-game/README.md

 ## Setup
 1. Clone this repository or download the project files.
 2. Open `index.html` in a web browser to start the game.
-3. Optionally, open `settings.html` to preview songs before playing.
+3. Optionally, open `settings.html` to preview songs before playing. this isint true anemore

 ## Usage
 - **Game Interface (`index.html`)**: